balancer/code-review/erc4626/template.md

         - multisig timelock? \<YES: minimum duration/NO\>
         - trustworthy signers? \<YES/NO\> \<Delete this hint: Are the signers known entities such as Vitalik, Hudson, samczsun, or Fernando?
 Or are they random addresses?\>

-### Buffer blocklist
+### Compatibility
+- [ ] The reviewed ERC4626 Vault shall be used for swaps. <Delete this hint: Does the ERC4626 pass the fork tests and we can use the buffer for swapping underlying to wrapped and vice versa?>
-- [ ] The reviewed ERC4626 Vault should be added to the blocked buffers metadata list.
+- [ ] The reviewed ERC4626 Vault shall be used to add and remove liquidity to pools using wrapped tokens. <Delete this hint: Do we want to be able to add liquidity to the pool using wrapped tokens?
+This is based on the original issue request, default should be true.>
+- [ ] The reviewed ERC4626 Vault shall be used to add and remove liquidity to pools using underlying tokens. <Delete this hint: Does the ERC4626 pass the fork tests and we can (and want based on the initital issue request) to use underlying tokens to add or remove liquidity to pools?>

 ### Common Manipulation Vectors
 - [ ] The ERC4626 Vault is susceptible to donation attacks.